Put-in-Bay Seniors National Parks Pass On Sale

 In 2016 Congress legislated an increase in the Senior Pass as part of the National Park Service’s Centennial.
-The legislation tied the cost of the Lifetime Senior Pass to Annual America the Beautiful Pass that is currently $80.
-The legislation also created an Annual Senior Pass for $20 and the ability for seniors to trade in their Annual Senior Passes and pay any difference in the $80 cost.
+The legislation tied the cost of the Lifetime Senior Pass to Annual America the Beautiful Pass, which is currently $80.
+The legislation also created an Annual Senior Pass for $20 and allows seniors to trade in their Annual Senior Passes and pay any difference in the $80 cost.
 For example, a senior who purchases an annual $20 pass this year and in 2018 could turn in those two passes and $40 cash in 2019 to obtain a Lifetime Senior Pass.

 The passes must be purchased by the same individual.
-Put-in-Bay Superintendent Fearon said the Park already has 100 new Lifetime Put-in-Bay Seniors Passes and 100 Annual Senior passes on hand for the August 28 start date.
-She emphasized that Senior Passes issued for free in 1974 will continue to be valid for the lifetime of the pass holder as will any sold since 1994.
-Each pass allows the pass holder and three other adults to enter a per person fee area free of charge.
-At areas that charge a fee per vehicle, the pass holder and their passengers in a non-commercial vehicle are admitted free.
+Put-in-Bay Superintendent Fearon said the Park already has 100 new Lifetime Put-in-Bay Seniors Passes and 100 Annual Senior passes for the August 28 start date.
+She emphasized that Senior Passes issued for free in 1974 will continue to be valid for the pass holder’s lifetime, as will any sold since 1994.
+Each pass allows the pass holder and three other adults to enter a per-person fee area free of charge.
+At places that charge a fee per vehicle, the pass holder and their passengers in a non-commercial car are admitted free.

-Six federal agencies accept the Senior Pass at their locations that charge a fee.
-Not all locations require a fee.
-The agencies are the National Park Service, the U.S. Fish and Wildlife Service, Bureau of Land Management, Bureau of Reclamation, U.S. Forest Service, and U.S. Army Corps of Engineers.
+Six federal agencies accept the Senior Pass at their locations for a fee.
+Not all places require a fee.
+The agencies are the National Park Service, the U.S. Fish and Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation, the U.S. Forest Service, and U.S. Army Corps of Engineers.
 The additional funds generated through the Lifetime and Annual Senior Pass sales will beneﬁt the National Park Foundation Endowment and the National Park Service Centennial Challenge Fund, Superintendent Fearon said.